Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Parameter values and realistic realization

+Finally, {and in order to discuss an alternative system in which our ideas could be tested,} it is worth mentioning that the coupling between electrons and electric fields is much stronger.
+A number of papers have proposed the realization and study of photo-induced spin-liquid ground states starting from a Fermi-Hubbard model, realizable in cold atom lattices or some van der Waals materials \cite{vinas_bostrom_light-induced_2020,bukov_schrieffer-wolff_2016,mentink_ultrafast_2015,claassen_dynamical_2017}.
+Such a system would be described by a Hamiltonian of the form

-where the time-dependent Peierls phases $\theta_{ij}(t)$ now couple to electronic creation and annihilation operators $c_{i\sigma}^{\dagger}/c_{i\sigma}$, through the A-B effect.
+where the time-dependent Peierls phases $\theta_{ij}(t)$ now couple to electronic creation and annihilation operators $c_{i\sigma}^{\dagger}/c_{i\sigma}$.
 Here $U$ is the Hubbard on-site coulomb interaction which is proportional to the number of electrons $\hat{n}_{i\sigma}=c_{i\sigma}^{\dagger}c_{i\sigma}$ with opposite spins $\sigma=\uparrow,\downarrow$ occupying any given lattice site.
-Directly coupling to electrons yields a number of advantages: Firstly, the coupling factors for magnons $\alpha_{m}$ and for electrons $\alpha_{e}$ are related by $\alpha_{m}/\alpha_{e}=10^{-5}$ for a frequency of $\hbar\omega=1\text{eV}$, enabling the ability to obtain similar phenomenology for electric fields $10^5$ times smaller.
-Additionally, the driving frequency can be chosen to be sub-gap, i.e. $\hbar\omega<U$, and off-resonant with $U/n$ which means the electronic bands will remain at half-filling when driven by the laser field, thus avoiding material damage.
+A similar approach to the high-frequency approximation can be considered, in the spirit of the Schrieffer-Wolff transformation, where $U$ is treated at the same level as the frequency $\hbar\omega$.
+The resulting effective Hamiltonian also exhibits a spin chirality with similar dependencies on Bessel functions \cite{vinas_bostrom_light-induced_2020}. {Thus, an effective Heisenberg model with topological properties can be obtained, and the manipulation of its topological properties would proceed in exactly the same manner as we have described along this work.
+The advantage in our model is that the direct coupling to the spin system provides a much simpler and essentially physically equivalent treatment of the topological spin system, with the main difference being that} directly coupling to electrons yields a number of advantages {which may prove relevant} for physical implementations: Firstly, the coupling factors for magnons $\alpha_{m}$ and for electrons $\alpha_{e}$ are related by $\alpha_{m}/\alpha_{e}=10^{-5}$ for a frequency of $\hbar\omega=1\mathrm{eV}$, enabling the ability to obtain similar phenomenology for electric fields $10^{5}$ times smaller.
+Additionally, the driving frequency can be chosen to be sub-gap, i.e. $\hbar\omega<U$, as well as off-resonant with $U/n$, where $n$ is an integer.
+This means the electronic bands will remain at half-filling when driven by the laser field, thus avoiding material damage.
 A HSM plus a spin chirality term can thus remain a valid description of the model under driving.
-Finally, electric fields of $E_{0}\approx1\times10^{7}\text{V/cm}$ can be utilized, which are well within reach of experiments, and allow for $\alpha a_{0}>1$, reaching most of the relevant parameter space for our proposal \citep{vinas_bostrom_light-induced_2020}.
+Finally, electric fields of $E_{0}\approx1\times10^{7}\mathrm{V/cm}$ can be utilized, which are well within reach of experiments, and allow for $\alpha a_{0}>1$, reaching most of the relevant parameter space for our proposal.
 It is our expectation, that by manipulating the intensity of laser traps, deformed lattices could be realized in this setting, providing a possible mechanism to test our ideas in a more controlled environment.